Kwekker/Queens_solver/readme.md

 # Queens solver

+This is a solver that solves the Queens game on a certain business-oriented social media platform.
+It is going to be capable of the following things:

+- Read the board from a browser window
+- Find the queen positions by solving the puzzle
+- Placing the queens on the browser window

+The game is also called "Star Battle".
+You can play it on [this website](https://www.puzzle-star-battle.com).

+## The solver
 Still only uses the following techniques:
 - Check if a set has only 1 cell.
 Mark it as queen if it does.
 - When a cell is marked as queen, the cells in its sets are crossed, as well as the cells adjacent to the queen.